Changissnz/isoring/README.md

 ![Screenshot](screeshantaya.png)

-Project is also up on `pypi.org` now.
+Project is also up on `pypi.org`.
 Install with
 `pip install isoring`.

 Here is an example of use.